Florida Commercial Lending: Capital for the Nation's Fastest Growing State

-Population migration, international investment, and a tourism economy that generates $100B+ annually.
-Florida's commercial markets demand a lending partner with deep capital access.
+300,000+ new residents a year. $100B+ in annual tourism.
+International capital pouring in.
+Florida's commercial markets need a lending partner with deep capital access.

 Economic Overview

-Florida's business-friendly environment, including no state personal income tax, has attracted a wave of corporate relocations and wealth migration from high-tax states in the Northeast and Midwest.
-Hedge funds, family offices, and tech companies have established operations in Miami, Palm Beach, and Tampa, creating new demand for Class A office space, luxury multifamily, and mixed-use developments.
-Citadel's relocation to Miami made national headlines, but hundreds of smaller financial firms, tech startups, and professional service companies have made the same move with less fanfare.
-This corporate migration is reshaping Miami's Brickell district, West Palm Beach's financial corridor, and Tampa's Westshore and Water Street areas.
+No state income tax has pulled companies and wealth from the Northeast and Midwest.
+Hedge funds, family offices, and tech firms have set up in Miami, Palm Beach, and Tampa.
+Citadel's move to Miami grabbed headlines, but hundreds of smaller firms have followed.
+This migration is reshaping Brickell, West Palm Beach's financial corridor, and Tampa's Westshore and Water Street districts.
+Demand for Class A office, luxury apartments, and mixed-use space keeps growing.

-The state's logistics and industrial sector is expanding rapidly.
-Port Tampa Bay, Port Everglades, and JAXPORT handle billions in cargo, and Florida's central position for distribution to the Southeast makes it attractive for e-commerce fulfillment and cold-chain logistics.
-Industrial real estate absorption in Jacksonville, Tampa, and Orlando has outpaced new supply in recent years, driving rent growth and investment activity.
-Land development remains one of Florida's most active commercial real estate categories, with entitled land in growth corridors trading at premiums driven by population projections that show the state adding millions more residents over the next decade.
+Logistics and industrial space are booming.
+Port Tampa Bay, Port Everglades, and JAXPORT move billions in cargo.
+Florida's position makes it a natural hub for Southeast distribution, e-commerce fulfillment, and cold-chain logistics.
+Industrial absorption in Jacksonville, Tampa, and Orlando has outpaced new supply, pushing rents higher.
+Land in growth corridors trades at premiums as the state is projected to add millions more residents.

 Loan Programs